Organic Science Cluster III

 The SAB met to review the outcomes of the Peer Review, and put forward recommendations for each submitted proposal.
 Researchers were asked to revise and re-submit their proposals based on these recommendations.
 Proposals requiring revision were once again reviewed by the SAB upon resubmission.

 Should you have any questions about Organic Science Cluster III, please do not hesitate to contact:

 Canadian Organic Research Needs and Priorities

 The organic sector has been undergoing a national assessment of research priorities.
 While a full assessment is not yet complete, preliminary results of the research needs assessment have identified priorities that can help inform applications to Organic Science Cluster III.
-These priority areas are outlined below and are also available as a PDF. and are a supplement to the Letter of Intent Guidelines for Researchers.
+These priority areas are outlined below and are also available as a PDF.
 A more detailed report will be available at a later date.

 1. Increasing competitiveness through improvements in productivity, production stability and resiliency with climate extremes and/or quality of product, including:

 - Breeding - Developing/identifying crop cultivars and livestock that are: adapted to regional organic management, resilient to pest pressure, adapted to use nutrients/feed efficiently